Classes start July 3, 2018!

 - Transfer of Post-9/11 GI Bill® Benefits

-Under the Post 9/11 GI Bill®:, servicemembers are able to transfer entitlement of benefits to their spouse or dependent children.
+Under the Post 9/11 GI Bill® servicemembers are able to transfer entitlement of benefits to their spouse or eligible dependent children.
 Read more.

 - Yellow Ribbon Program and Yellow Ribbon Grant

-The Yellow Ribbon GI Education Enhancement Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-CTU participates in the Yellow Ribbon Program for eligible veterans, their dependents and their spouses.
+The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
+CTU participates in this program and has established a Yellow Ribbon Grant for eligible veterans, and their dependents.
 Read more.